solana-foundation/developer-content/content/courses/intro-to-solana/intro-to-writing-data.md

 const connection = new Connection("https://api.devnet.solana.com", "confirmed");

 console.log(
-  `✅ Loaded our own keypair, the destination public key, and connected to Solana`, );
+  `✅ Loaded our own keypair, the destination public key, and connected to Solana` );
 ```